Wjplatformer/Authenticlick/README.md

-# click-authenticate
+# Authenticlick
-A clicking-based password
+A authentication system using clicking patterns